 45 Free Self-Care Ideas to Create Your Own Wellbeing Ritual

-Below are 45 completely free self-care ideas, followed by 5 great ideas for when you have some budget to spend…
+Below are 45 completely free self-care ideas to create your own self care Sunday routine, followed by 5 great ideas for when you have some budget to spend…

 1. Look through old photographs

 The perfect way to enjoy a little bit of nostalgia.